vonhoff/CsTilenginePure/README.md

 ![Tilengine logo](Tilengine.png)
-# CsTilengine
+# CsTilenginePure
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-## About CsTilengine
+## About
-This binding of Tilengine is an alternative version of [CsTilengine](https://github.com/megamarc/CsTilengine).
-It is a 1:1 API translation of the original C library.
+CsTilenginePure is an alternative version of [CsTilengine](https://github.com/megamarc/CsTilengine).
+It is a pure port of the C headers.
+The naming for this library will be exactly as it is in the C library, with little to no attention to the standard C# style.
+Everything will be as close to the C version as is technically possible.

 ## Contents
 * */CsTilengine/src* directory contains the single `Tilengine.cs` module with the binding itself